anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: What we achieve inwardly will change outer reality.
+Quote: Discipline is the bridge between goals and accomplishment.

-By: Plutarch
+By: Jim Rohn